Frequently Asked Questions

 See the Wireless Network Interfaces section of the Networking documentation.

-See the IP Address/ Settings section of the Networking documentation.
+See the IP Address/DNS Settings section of the Networking documentation.

 As per the Cockpit docs: make sure you also check the box “use my password for privileged tasks” while logging in.
 Otherwise your level of access will match the non-elevated user and all features which require root access will be greyed out.